masolimano/maneage/README.md

      software and data on Zenodo.
 Links to the Git version controlled history of each pipeline is also available in the description of the pipeline of the respective project.

+ - **Feedback**: As you use the pipeline you will notice many things that if implemented from the start would have been very useful for your work.
+This can be in the actual file structure of the pipeline or in useful implementation and usage tips like below.
+In any case, since this concept is still evolving, please share your thoughts and suggestions, so we can add them here for everyone's benefit.